cupy/cupy/docs/source/upgrade.rst

 Update of Docker Images
 -----------------------

-CuPy official Docker images (see :doc:`install/install` for details) are now updated to use CUDA 8.0 and cuDNN 6.0.
+CuPy official Docker images (see :doc:`install` for details) are now updated to use CUDA 8.0 and cuDNN 6.0.
 This change was introduced because CUDA 7.5 does not support NVIDIA Pascal GPUs.

 To use these images, you may need to upgrade the NVIDIA driver on your host.